-- 1. Describe the electromagnetic spectrum and locate in the spectrum the areas corresponding to the different molecular spectroscopy techniques. - 2.
-Explain Planck's law and black body radiation. - 3.
-Explain the matter-radiation interaction and perform simple calculations with the Einstein coefficients and related quantities. - 4.
-Describe the basic operation of a laser and the requirements necessary for a given system to produce laser radiation. - 5.
-Explain the different types of lasers, their operation and differences. - 6.
-Define the transition moment and the relationship to the intensities of spectroscopic transitions and the selection rules. - 7.
-Perform calculations with the Lambert-Beer law to extract information from spectral bands. - 8.
-Describe the various contributions to spectral line broadening. - 9.
-Explain the fundamentals of laser radiation and the major types of lasers.
+- 1. To describe the electromagnetic spectrum and locate in the spectrum the areas corresponding to the different molecular spectroscopy techniques. - 2.
+To explain Planck's law and black body radiation. - 3.
+To explain the matter-radiation interaction and perform simple calculations with the Einstein coefficients and related quantities. - 4.
+Describing the basic operation of a laser and the requirements necessary for a given system to produce laser radiation. - 5.
+To explain the different types of lasers, their operation and differences. - 6.
+To define the transition moment and the relationship to the intensities of spectroscopic transitions and the selection rules. - 7.
+To perform calculations with the Lambert-Beer law to extract information from spectral bands. - 8.
+To describe the various contributions to spectral line broadening. - 9.
+To explain the fundamentals of laser radiation and the major types of lasers.

-1. Apply the Born-Oppenheimer approximation to separate nuclear and electron motion.

-- 2. Draw potential energy curves and specify the dissociation energy and minimum energy molecular geometry. - 3.
-Describe potential energy surfaces. - 4.
+- 1. Apply the Born-Oppenheimer approximation to separate nuclear and electron motion. - 2.
+Draw potential energy curves and specify the dissociation energy and minimum energy molecular geometry. - 3.
+To describe potential energy surfaces. - 4.
 Separate internal vibrational and rotational motions. - 5.
-Calculate vibro-rotational energy using the harmonic oscillator and rigid rotor models.
+To calculate rovibrational energies using the harmonic oscillator and rigid rotor models.

-- 1. Define the spin angular momentum (nucleus and electron) and magnetic dipole momentum.
-Determine the number of nuclear states from the nuclear spin. - 2.
+- 1. To define the spin angular momentum (nucleus and electron) and magnetic dipole momentum.
+To determine the number of nuclear states from the nuclear spin. - 2.
 Calculate and plot the energy of the nuclear spin states in the presence of a given magnetic field.
 Calculate the resonance frequency of an unshielded nucleus. - 3.
 Justify the influence of the temperature and the applied magnetic field on the intensity of NMR signals. - 4.
 To explain the shielding phenomenon.
 Define the chemical shift and the scales to measure it.
 Perform simple chemical shift calculations. - 5.
 Explain spin-spin coupling.
 Predict the appearance of spectra of simple organic molecules using the first-order approximation. - 6.
-Describe in general terms the experimental techniques of NMR. - 7.
+To describe in general terms the experimental techniques of NMR. - 7.
 State some of the most important applications of NMR. - 8.
-Describe electron spin spectroscopy and its main applications.
+To describe electron spin spectroscopy and its main applications.

-- 1. Describe the pure spin spectrum: Microwave and Far-Infrared spectroscopies defining the corresponding spectral ranges. - 2.
-Explain the states or energy levels, selection rules and spectral transitions that provide the rotational spectra in diatomic molecules according to the rigid rotor and elastic rotor models. - 3.
-Calculate the line intensity distribution in pure rotation spectra of diatomic molecules according to the Boltzmann distribution law. - 4.
+- 1. To describe the pure spin spectrum: Microwave and Far-Infrared spectroscopies and define the corresponding spectral ranges. - 2.
+To explain the states or energy levels, selection rules and spectral transitions that provide the rotational spectra in diatomic molecules according to the rigid rotor and elastic rotor models. - 3.
+To calculate the line intensity distribution in pure rotation spectra of diatomic molecules according to the Boltzmann distribution law. - 4.
 Establish the classification of polyatomic molecules by the moments of inertia in different types of rotors. - 5.
 Explain the effect of isotopic substitution in molecules (isotopomers) to determine molecular constants. - 6.
 Describe the first-order Stark effect in pure rotation spectra. - 7.
 State some of the most important applications of microwave spectroscopy.

-- 1. Distinguish the zones of the infrared region: IR-near, IR-mid, and IR-far. - 2.
+- 1. To distinguish the zones of the infrared region: IR-near, IR-mid, and IR-far. - 2.
 Apply the harmonic oscillator model to study the vibration of diatomic molecules. - 3.
-Describe the model of the anharmonic oscillator.
+Describing the model of the anharmonic oscillator.
 Calculate the energy levels and apply the selection rules. - 4.
-Predict vibration-rotation spectra of diatomic molecules. - 5.
-Explain the influence of vibration on rotation. - 6.
-Describe the normal modes of vibration.

-- 7. Explain the fundamental bands, overtones and combination bands. - 8.
+To Predict rovibrational spectra of diatomic molecules. - 5.
+To explain the influence of vibration on rotation. - 6.
+To describe the normal modes of vibration. - 7.
+Explain the fundamental bands, overtones and combination bands. - 8.
 Distinguish parallel and perpendicular vibrations and predict vibration-rotation band profiles. - 9.
-Explain the influence of nuclear spin on the relative intensity of the rotation lines. - 10.
-Describe the experimental methods and applications of infrared spectroscopy.
+To explain the influence of nuclear spin on the relative intensity of the rotation lines. - 10.
+To describe the experimental methods and applications of infrared spectroscopy.